Jakub-Szymkowiak/jakub-szymkowiak/README.md

 - Misc: I'm familiar with ``React``, ``Node.js``, ``C``, ``Java``

 🎓 You may also want to take a look at the [list of university classes I've taken](https://jakub-szymkowiak.github.io/education/).

+📬 You can contact me by e-mail: ``jakubszymkowiak@icloud.com``.
+Write to me in English, French, or Polish.